-This term comes from American documentary artist Ken Burns, which has widely popularized this technique in its historical films, notably to give dynamic to archival photographs.
+This term comes from American documentary artist Ken Burns, which has widely popularized this technique in its historical films, especially to give dynamic to archival photographs.

 These effects can be used in: